Geovation/volunteers/README.md

 ## Run the web app

-Switch to beta channel, use latest version of Flutter SDK, and then enable web support:
+Run the following commands to use the latest version of the Flutter SDK:
 ```
-$ flutter channel beta
+$ flutter channel stable
 $ flutter upgrade
-$ flutter config --enable-web
 ```

 To serve your app from `localhost` in Chrome (web):